loaizaidan/Python-Stack/README.md

 # Axsos Academy Python Assignments

-Welcome to the AXSOS Academy Python Assignments repository!
-This repository holds a collection of Python assignments completed during my time at AXSOS Academy.
+Welcome to the Axsos Academy Python Assignments repository!
+This repository holds a collection of Python assignments completed during my time at Axsos Academy.
 It serves as a testament to my learning journey and growth in mastering Python programming.

 ## Introduction